MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 For example, clients MUST continue to validate TLS certificate hostnames based on the origin host.

-As an example:
+As an example, the owner of example.com could publish this record

     _8443._foo.api.example.com.
 7200 IN SVCB 0 svc4.example.net.

+to indicate that "foo://api.example.com:8443" is aliased to "svc4.example.net".
+The owner of example.net, in turn, could publish this record

     svc4.example.net.
 7200  IN SVCB 3 svc4.example.net. (
         alpn="bar" port="8004" echoconfig="..." )

-would indicate that "foo://api.example.com:8443" is aliased to the service endpoints offered at "svc4.example.net" on port number 8004, which support the protocol "bar" and its associated transport in addition to the default transport protocol for "foo://".
+to indicate that these services are served on port number 8004, which supports the protocol "bar" and its associated transport in addition to the default transport protocol for "foo://".

 (Parentheses are used to ignore a line break ({{RFC1035}} Section 5.1).)